n8n-io/n8n-docs/docs/doc2/watchpuppy-configuration.md

   - DOC² Upload
 ---

+# Watchdog Configuration

-WatchPuppy has multiple configuration options you can choose from.
+Watchdog has multiple configuration options you can choose from.

 ## IDM + LN Export